githubtraining/training-manual/book/01a_set_up_your_github_account.md

 If you already have a github.com account you can skip this step.
 Otherwise, you can set up your free account by following these steps:

 1. Access GitHub.com and click Sign up.
-- Choose the free account.
+1. Choose the free account.
-- You will receive a verification email at the address provided.
+1.You will receive a verification email at the address provided.
-- Click the link to complete the verification process.
+1. Click the link to complete the verification process.